The Bankrate promise

-When looking for a financial advisor, you’ll encounter various compensation arrangements.
-Fee-only advisors and fee-based advisors sound very similar, but there are some major differences between them and it could have a big impact on the kind of advice you receive as a client.
+When looking for a financial advisor, you’ll encounter various compensation arrangements, including fee-only advisors and fee-based advisors.
+Fee-only advisors and fee-based advisors sound very similar, but they have some major differences, and it could have a big impact on the kind of advice you receive as a client.

 Here’s what you should know about fee-only and fee-based financial planners.

 A fee-only financial planner is someone who earns a fee for their services and does not receive commissions on the sale of financial products as additional compensation.
 The fee may be paid as an hourly rate, a flat fee or as a percentage of assets under management (typically around one percent).

 Fee-only advisors typically act as fiduciaries for their clients, meaning they put their clients’ interests before their own or their firms’.
 Certain professional designations such as a certified financial planner (CFP) and a chartered financial analyst (CFA) are held to the fiduciary standard.